-The Company recognises a liability to make cash distributions to equity holders when the distribution is authorised and the distribution is no longer at the discretion of the Company.
+The Company recognises a liability to make cash distributions to equity holders when the distribution is authorised and the distribution is no larger at the discretion of the Company.
 Final dividends on shares are recorded as a liability on the date of approval by the shareholders and interim dividends are recorded as a liability on the date of declaration by the Company's Board of Directors.

-2.6 Revenue recognition
+2.5 Revenue recognition

-- Commission Income, Brokerage Income, Management fee, Income from Service Charge etc., are recognised on accrual basis in accordance with agreements. - Dividend income is recognised when the Company's right to receive the payment is established, it is probable that the economic benefits associated with the dividend will flow to the entity and the amount of the dividend can be measured reliably.
-This is generally when shareholders approve the dividend. - 2.6.3 Interest income on all trading assets measured at FVTPL is recognised using the contractual interest rate under interest income and the fair value impact is recognised in net gain / loss on fair value changes. - 2.6.4 Interest on tax refunds or other claims where quantum of accruals cannot be ascertained with reasonable certainty, are recognised as income only when revenue is virtually certain which generally coincides with receipts.
+- 2.6.1 Commission Income, Brokerage Income, Management fee, Income from Service Charge etc., are recognised on occural basis in accordance with agreements. - Dividend income is recognised when the Company's right to receive the payment is established, it is probable that the economic benefits associated with the dividend will flow to the entity and the amount of the dividend can be measured reliably.
+This is generally when shareholders approve the dividend. - 2.6.3 Interest income on all trading assets measured at EVTPL is recognised using the contractual interest rate under interest income and the fair value impact is recognised in net gain / loss on fair value changes. - 2.5.4 Interest on tax refunds or other darms where quantum of accruals cannot be ascertained with reasonable certainly, are recognised as income only when revenue is virtually certain which generally coincides with receipts.

-2.7 Property, plant and equipment (PPE)
+2.7 Property , plant and equipment (PPE)

-PPE are stated at cost (including incidental expenses directly attributable to bringing the asset to its working condition for its intended use) less accumulated depreciation and impairment losses, if any.
-Cost comprises the purchase price and any attributable cost of bringing the asset to its working condition for its intended use.
-Subsequent expenditure related to PPE is capitalised only when it is probable that future economic benefits associated with these will flow to the Company and the cost of item can be measured reliably.
-Other repairs and maintenance costs are expensed off as and when incurred.
+FPE are stated at cost (including incidental expenses directly attributable to bringing the asset to its working condition for is intended use) less accumulated depreciation and imparment losses, if any.
+Cost comprises the purchase price and any stributable cost of bringing the asset to its working condition for its intended use.
+Subsequent expenditure related to PPE is depictalised only when it is probable that future economic pendits associated with these will flow to the Company and the cost of firm can be measured reliably.
+Other repairs and marrianance costs are expensed off as and when incurred.

 An item of PPE and any significant part initially recognised is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
-Any gain or loss arising on de-recognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the statement of profit and loss when the asset is derecognised.
+Any gain or loss ensiring on perrecognition of the asset (calculated as the difference between the nel disposal proceeds and the carrying amount of the asset) is included in the steement of profit and loss when the asset is derecognised.